pixie-io/blog.px.dev/README.md

 2. Create a directory in `content/blogs`.
 3. Add markdown files and media assets.
 4. To run in development mode, run the following commands:

 ```shell
 yarn install
 yarn develop
 ```

 5. Visit `http://localhost:8000/` to view the local build of the blog.
 6. To generate a production build, run:

 ```shell
 yarn install
 yarn build
 ```

 7. Submit a PR against the upstream  [repo](https://github.com/pixie-labs/pixie-blog).

 ### Markdown Guidelines

 - Update `Author` , `Path`, `Title` and `Date`
 - Update `category` as Guest Blogs, Pixie Team Blogs, Pixienaut Blogs
-- Try to keep your images to be less than 1MB and gids less than 2MB
+- Try to keep your images to be less than 1MB and gifs less than 2MB

 ### Deploy Previews